arangodb/docs/3.10/aql/examples-upsert-repsert.md

 ---
 layout: default
 description: >-
-  AQL offers an UPSERT operation and an INSERT operation with different overwrite modes but there is also the Document API as an alternative
+  AQL offers an `UPSERT` operation and an `INSERT` operation with different overwrite modes, and you can alternatively use the Document API, each having different features and performance characteristics
 title: Conditionally Inserting and Updating/Replacing Documents
 ---
 # Conditionally Inserting and Modifying Documents

+{{ page.description }}
+{:class="lead"}

 A common requirement when ingesting data is to ensure that certain documents exist in a collection.
 Oftentimes when running a command it is unclear whether